 2. Company Mission Statement

-A strategic plan is to chart out the best way to achieve desired goals.
+A strategic plan is to chart out the best way to achieve the desired goals.
 Strategies were originally planned to win wars in history and the practice has been only extended to business goals today.
 A king wanting to conquer a neighboring country will first estimate his Strength, say a bigger army backed by expert marksmen and cavalry, than the neighbor.
-Then he may assess his Weakness, may be his army, though young, do not have any fighting experience and his marksmen are old and cannot stand a one-to-one fight.
-His next question will be when to attack and a sudden illness of the neighboring king could throw an Opportunity to make his move.
+Then he may assess his Weakness, maybe his army, though young, do not have any fighting experience and his marksmen are old and cannot stand a one-to-one fight.
+His next question will be when to attack and sudden illness of the neighboring king could throw an Opportunity to make his move.
 What if any other king attacks his country when he goes out to war will be a Threat.
 So to conquer his neighbor, the king will draw a Strategic Plan considering his Strength to utilize an Opportunity, reducing his Weakness and securing his country from any Threat.

-Similarly all businesses to achieve their Goals should prepare a Strategic Plan only after considering their Strengths, Weaknesses, Opportunities and Threats, which in short known as SWOT Analysis.
+Similarly, all businesses to achieve their Goals should prepare a Strategic Plan only after considering their Strengths, Weaknesses, Opportunities, and Threats, which in short known as SWOT Analysis.
 While Strength and Opportunity would push you towards your Goals, Weakness and Threat may derail your plans.

 SWOTs may be common for many industries like Economy, War etc., common for many businesses in one industry like Skilled Labor in IT industry (Weakness) and may be specific to each business like similar service (Threat) coming up down the road.
 A complete SWOT Analysis will consider and list all possible SWOTs for any business while preparing a Strategic Plan.

-With Vision and Mission defined, Strengths, Weaknesses, Opportunities and Threats identified, now it is necessary to list the Goals of the organization.
+With Vision and Mission defined, Strengths, Weaknesses, Opportunities, and Threats identified, now it is necessary to list the Goals of the organization.

 Setting goals will help employees to work towards this and also assess themselves as to where they stand in achieving the goals at any time.
 If 100 units are to be produced in a month a Production Supervisor will check to find if he had produced at least 50 units by the 15th day of the month.
-If he is falling back he will take necessary steps to speed up production to achieve the monthly target.
+If he is falling back he will take the necessary steps to speed up production to achieve the monthly target.

 5. KPIs or Key Performance Indicators

-In business “if you can’t measure it, you can’t manage it”.
-Having set Goals and Targets in Strategic Planning exercise, it’s time to identify Key Performance Indicators to assess quality of performance.
+In business "if you can’t measure it, you can’t manage it".
+Having set Goals and Targets in Strategic Planning exercise, it’s time to identify Key Performance Indicators to assess the quality of performance.

 Key Performance Indicator is a pointer that shows how well or efficiently an activity has been performed.
 Key factors that are crucial to the success of any activity are measured or evaluated and indicated to assess performance.

-In airline industry, number of passengers transported per flight is a key performance indicator.
+In the airline industry, the number of passengers transported per flight is a key performance indicator.
 In a manufacturing industry number of units produced per assembly line is a key performance indicator.
-In a hotel industry number of rooms occupied over number of rooms available is a key performance indicator.
+In a hotel industry number of rooms occupied over the number of rooms available is a key performance indicator.
 In a hospital number of inpatients treated per bed is a key performance indicator.